'Bruno Fernandes one of my best team-mates' - Skriniar praises Man Utd's star recruit | Goal.com

 The centre-back also had his say on the best defender right now with three names springing to his mind.

-“The best defender in the world are Sergio Ramos, who is a real leader," Skriniar said.
+“The best defender in the world is Sergio Ramos, who is a real leader," Skriniar said.

 "Then I’d say Virgil van Dijk for what he’s done over the last two-three years, plus Kalidou Koulibaly, even if he isn’t having the best time at the moment."